Cox-Automotive/alks-cli/README.md

 ### `iam roletypes`

 `alks iam roletypes` - List the available IAM role types.
+We recommend specifying the trust policy when creating roles instead since role types are a legacy feature and no new role types are being created for new AWS services

 Arguments: